kgofron/hkl3D/docs/README.md

 **Welcome to the enhanced HKL3D project** - your comprehensive solution for professional crystallographic analysis and visualization! 🎉

-*This documentation covers all the enhanced features and capabilities now available in the unified crystal3D.py tool.*
+*This documentation covers all the enhanced features and capabilities now available in the unified crystal3D.py tool and the enhanced crystal_structure.py tool.*